i’m danna.

 (dah-na)

-I’ve been described as “a creative type with her feet on the ground” and believe all design abides by the same core principles.
-The only variable is the medium.
+I’ve been described as “a creative type with her feet on the ground.”

-Guided by the belief that design is worthless if it doesn’t function, I draw from my multifaceted experiences across industries, my research skills, and my storytelling skills, to get to the root of why and for whom we’re truly designing for.
+Guided by the belief that design is isn’t design if it doesn’t function, I approach creative problem solving by finding the root of why and for whom we’re truly designing for.

 scroll for long version